NullInfinity/DogsVsCatsRedux/report.md

 ### Convolutional Network

-My primary model is a convolutional network with a number of convolutional layers with mostly small filtersstacked into several groups separated by max pooling layers.
-This model is trained and evaluated in `Convolution.ipynb`.
-The model attains about `88%` accuracy and scores `0.33956` on the Kaggle leaderboard.  with a loosely similar design to [VGG16/19][VGG].
+My primary model is a convolutional network with a number of convolutional layers with mostly small filters stacked into several groups separated by max pooling layers.
+Though the specific architecture is different, this is generally similar to [VGG16/19][VGG].
+The model is trained and evaluated in `Convolution.ipynb`.
+It model attains about `88%` accuracy and scores `0.33956` on the Kaggle leaderboard.

 ### Transfer Learning